 The Atlas Mountains run 2,500km (1,500 miles) from Morocco's Atlantic coastline all the way to northeastern Tunisia.
 This is not a continuous mountain range as the High Atlas, Middle Atlas, and Anti-Atlas are separated by wide plateaus.

-5. Why are they called the 'Atlas' Mountain?
+5. Why They're Called the 'Atlas' Mountains?

 The Atlas Mountains get their name from a famous giant in Greek mythology.
 According to the myth, Atlas was a Titan who played a significant role in the great war between the Titans and the Olympian gods.
 After the Titans were defeated, Atlas was punished by Zeus to hold up the celestial heavens on his shoulders or back for all eternity.